slimsag/music/dizi/index.md

 * X Key == Dizi in the key of 'X'
 * Std. == Standard blowing
 * High. == Higher octave whistling
 * Exp. == VERY high whistling, very hard to reach / expert.
+Technically called the "altissimo octave".
 * `<Note> +` == Not actually in the key of 'X' but is playable.

 ### Qudi 曲笛 D Key Fingerings